 You must activate your AP with a valid AP license subscription to enable your hardware replacement warranty, receive technical support, and get access to the latest software updates for your AP.
-You cannot manage or monitor the AP with the Gateway Wireless Controller until the AP is activated and an AP feature key is imported to your Firebox.
+You cannot manage or monitor the AP with the Gateway Wireless Controller until the AP is activated with a Basic Wi-Fi AP subscription and an AP feature key is imported to your Firebox.

 WatchGuard offers these types of wireless security subscriptions for WatchGuard APs:

 Use the Gateway Wireless Controller on your Firebox to configure, manage, and monitor WatchGuard APs directly from the Firebox.